Crawfish Etouffee

 Step 4- Serve the etouffee over some basmati rice and enjoy immediately.

-To freeze: Place the cooked and cooled leftovers in a shallow container and store them in the freezer for up to 6 months.
+- Leftovers.
+Once the stew has cooled, place the leftovers in a shallow container and store them in the fridge for up to five days.

 Crawfish Etouffee Recipe